-The Festival welcomes all forms of film production – animation, experimental, etc. However, promotional films (e.g. films promoting tourism, charitable appeals, etc.) and music videos are not eligible
+-The Festival welcomes all forms of film production – animation, experimental, etc. However, promotional films (e.g. films promoting tourism, charitable appeals, etc.) and music videos are not eligible

-All short films selected for competition will be Cork City premieres
+-All short films selected for screening will be Cork City premieres.

-All feature films in competition will be Irish premières.
+-All feature films in competition will be at minimum Irish premieres.

 Conditions for Entry:

-The screening format eligible for inclusion is DCP.
-If a DCP is not available, the Festival can create a DCP for screening purposes from a ProRes or similar digital file
+-For in-cinema screenings, the screening format eligible for inclusion is DCP.
+If a DCP is not available, the Festival can create a DCP for screening purposes from a ProRes or similar digital file.

-To be eligible for the short film competitions, films must have been completed since 1 July 2017 and be 30 minutes or less in duration
+-To be eligible for the short film competitions, films must have been completed after 1 July 2022 and be 30 minutes or less in duration

-To be eligible for the feature film competitions, films must have been completed since 1 July 2017 and be 60 minutes or greater in duration
+-To be eligible for the feature film competitions, films must have been completed after 1 July 2022 and be 31 minutes or greater in duration

 Criteria for Cork Shorts:

 To qualify for selection, all non-English language films must have an English-subtitled screening copy available.